 Inside the Charger, a well-appointed cabin awaited drivers and passengers.
 Plush seats, wood-grain accents, and a driver-oriented dashboard created an interior that blended comfort with performance.

-READ MORE 23 Living Room Wall Decor Ideas Canvas
+READ MORE 23 Wall Decor Bedroom Industrial

 Power and Performance: What Lies Beneath